-Thanks to the latest iPhone announcements, eSIM cards have become a hot topic again.
-This emerging technology has been around for a little while but has yet to hit the mainstream.
-That could all be about to change.
+eSIM is an emerging technology which has been around for a little while, but most people don't yet know what it's all about.
 So what exactly is eSIM and, more importantly, how is it different than the standard SIM cards that we already use in our smartphones?
 Find out below!

 Before we can understand the modern eSIM, we need to go back to the beginning, i.e. what a standard SIM card is and what it does.

 The term SIM literally means Subscriber Identity Module, and it’s just a simple memory chip that holds identity information about cellphone users.
 SIM cards are usually integrated into a UICC (Universal Integrated Circuit Card), PVC cards with metal contacts.

 The first smart UICCs were the size of a credit card.
 Over the years, they’ve been getting smaller and smaller.

 SIM cards hold a unique 20-character ID number called the ICCID (Integrated Circuit Card Identifier), which can usually be found on the face of the card and is needed to port the number between different operators.
 Plus, this card contains an ISMI number (International Mobile Subscriber Identity), which is basically your phone number, some security information, a list of services the user has access to and two security codes.
 The first code is your PIN (Personal Identification Number) and the second is the PUK (Personal Unblocking Code), which helps us unlock the PIN if there are too many failed attempts at the PIN.

 All this information is necessary to be able to make calls and for correct data traffic between the mobile networks of different carriers.